Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

       disableHostnameVerification: true
 ```

-If you are developing you can completely disable certificate and hostname
+If you are developing you can completely disable the certificate and hostname
 validation altogether by using the configuration below.
 Note this is NOT
 recommended for production!